-It is important to note that effective January 1, 2018 and beyond, taxable dividends paid to adult family members may also be subject to top rate taxation, unless the adult family members meet certain exclusions set out in the Income Tax Act.
+It is important to note that effective January 1, 2018 and beyond, taxable dividends paid to adult family members may also be subject to top rate taxation, unless the adult family members meet certain tests or exclusions set out in the Income Tax Act.
 For example, dividends may be paid to adult family members who make meaningful contributions to the business, or meet certain share ownership and age tests.
 Paying dividends to adult family members is still available, however you should obtain appropriate tax advice to ensure you are onside with the new rules.
-However, related family members not involved in the business can make use of the LCGE and not have TOSI apply when selling shares of the family business.
+It is important to note that, related family members not involved in the business can make use of the LCGE and not have TOSI apply when selling shares of the family business.